fredemmott/HTCC/docs/faq.md

 ## I'm a gamer; can you support an additional game?

+I do not currently intend to add support for any additional games to HTCC.

 The game developers can do everything that HTCC does *better*, *more easily*, and *more reliably* in the game itself, without HTCC.
+I do not want to give game developers a reason not to implement hand tracking directly in the game; long-term, this may be a net loss to users and the broader ecosystem.

+You can:

-Ask the developers of the game to improve the hand tracking experience without HTCC.
+- ask the developers of the game to improve the hand tracking experience without HTCC

-I do not currently intend to add support for any additional games to HTCC.
+- ask relevant hardware manufacturers to suggest that hand tracking be part of their relationship with software partners